Set out below are the terms and conditions for Humble House gallery (HHg) Online Art Exhibitions. Please read them carefully.

 Humble House gallery has Public Liability Insurance.
 All other insurance is your responsibility, including works in transit and other artwork insurance.

-Humble House gallery will not be responsible for any loss or damage to any works, art or property which you bring onto the premises during the installation, exhibition or deinstallation period.
+Humble House gallery will not be responsible for any loss or damage to any works, art or property during the exhibition period.

-Humble House gallery is not responsible for expenses incurred by the exhibitor, any claims made against the exhibitor as a result of the exhibitor’s use of the gallery, or injury or damage caused by unsafe practices during installation or de-installation.
+Humble House gallery is not responsible for expenses incurred by the exhibitor, any claims made against the exhibitor as a result of the exhibitor exhibiting with Humble House gallery.

-All sales transactions must be processed through the gallery with proceeds banked into the gallery’s business bank account.
+All sales transactions are processed through the gallery with proceeds banked into the gallery’s business bank account.
 Artwork can be purchased using Visa, Mastercard, debit card, cheque or cash.
 Humble House does not accept Amex or Diners Card.

 Deposits can be placed with the balance paid prior to the exhibition closing.